FoothillCSClub/discord-bot-workshop/README.md

+Welcome to this workshop!
+We're going to build a Discord bot with [discord.py](https://discordpy.readthedocs.io/en/latest/) and Python.
+Let's dive right into it!

 # Build a Discord Bot

-Welcome to this workshop on building a Discord bot with discord.py and Python.
-Let's dive right into it!

 ## Prerequisites